Written by

 My assistant's late, but park your ass down and I'll get to you in a minute.

 Bradley smirks, not accustomed to being talked to like that.
-He doesn't sit, but idly inspects the photos on the wall of Mike Sawyer shaking hands with past clients or posing with celebrities.
+He doesn't sit, but idly inspects the photos on the wall of Mike Sawyer posing with various celebrities.

 He sidesteps along the wall and looks at two framed certificates on the wall: California private investigator licenses for "Michael Percival Sawyer" and "Genevieve Elizabeth Calhoun."